 But if your other half doesn’t want to and you really do, then you may (sadly) have to assess your compatibility.
-I was in this predicament and it took months of thought, heavy discussion and someone trying to compromise my plans: “I think if you were away for three months that would be okay I guess.”
-It wasn’t okay because I wanted to travel for longer and I loved that thought more.
+I was once in this predicament, and it took months of thought, heavy discussion, and someone trying to compromise my plans when saying, “I think if you were away for three months, that would be okay, I guess.”
+It wasn’t okay because I wanted to travel longer and loved that thought more, so we broke up.

 The Excuse Not to Go Travelling: “It’s too late now / I’m too old.”

 You are never too old to travel.
 It’s more a case of: I want to travel the world but where do I start?
 I’m actually glad I didn’t do a GAP year at 18 or in my very early 20’s when I had less cultural understanding and less maturity.
 I was approaching 30 at the time of the first long travel trip, was eight years into a decent career and I felt as though I had honed enough life skills that would come in handy on the road.

 I’ve met people in their 40’s and 50’s, both single and married, that sold up everything to leave even if just for a few months.

 Times have changed and age is no longer an issue.
 Material possessions and money tied up in property seem to be less of a desired norm.
 I have no doubt it’s probably a lot easier for my generation to drop everything for a while since we generally have more security and less fear to do so, but no matter what age, I’ve learnt from these people that it is possible.